OpenChain-Project/OpenChain-JWG/docs/meeting-minutes_en.md

 </div>

 ## All Member Meetings
+- **The 32nd meeting / The 6th Hybrid meeting** was held on October.
+17, 2024
+Venue: Daikin Insustries (Umeda, Osaka) and LFX Zoom

 - **The 31st meeting / The 6th Hybrid meeting** was held on June.
 27, 2024
 Venue: KIOXIA (Tamachi, Tokyo) and LFX Zoom